 - “Despite Troubles, Brazil’s SUS Health System Can Be a Model for Latin America,” by Arminio Fraga, Miguel Lago and Rudi Rocha

-Tags: AQ Podcast, Arminio Fraga, Brazilian health care, Health care, SUS, SUS Brazil
+Tags: AQ Podcast, Arminio Fraga, Brazilian health care, Health care, podcast, SUS, SUS Brazil